krry/atmanaut.me/content/posts/a-call-to-unism.md

 ---
 date: 2020-06-09T13:26:35-07:00
-title: A Call to Unism
+title: A Call to Un-ism
 author: Kerrbear
 tags: []
-title_main: Know Thyself as an Unist
+title_main: Know Thyself as an Un-ist
 subtitle: and Let the Struggle of Isolation Fall Away
 title_lead: Let's remember together who we are
 categories: []